Please expand the sections below for more information.

 - Compulsory research methods and policy analysis courses (1.5 credits)

 - Prospectus Seminar and public defence of a research prospectus (1.0 credits)

-First and Second Years: policy and methods courses and required field courses, along with a corresponding comprehensive field examination.
+First Year: required field and economics courses, along with a corresponding comprehensive field examination.

 - Required field courses (3) (1.5 credit);

 - ECON course in declared field, as offered by the School (0.5 credit);

 - INAF 6800 – doctoral comprehensive exam field seminar;